-- The ODD protocol includes a description of observer processes because the way we observe a model -the kind of data we collect from it and how we look at those data- can strongly affect how we interpret the model and what we learn from it. - The schedule defines the order in which the processes are executed by the computer. - An ABM's schedule, when described well, provides a concise yet complete outline of the whole model. - A model's schedule can be thought of as a sequence of actions; an action specifies (a) which model entities execute (b) which processes, in (c) what order.
+- The schedule defines the order in which the processes are executed by the computer. - An ABM's schedule, when described well, provides a concise yet complete outline of the whole model (the go procedure). - A model's schedule can be thought of as a sequence of actions; an action specifies (a) which model entities execute (b) which processes, in (c) what order.